Skip to content

 True Colors Assessment

-Founded by Don Lowry and Bonnie Taylor, the True Colors Assessment categorizes personality types based on four colors: blue, gold, green, and orange.
+Don Lowry and Bonnie Taylor founded the True Colors Assessment, which categorizes personality types based on four colors: blue, gold, green, and orange.

 This type of test is commonly used for team building and leadership development, but it can also be used for hiring and assessing communication styles.
-The four colors all have a unique set of characteristics, but let’s focus on communication styles only.
+The four colors have unique characteristics, but let’s focus on communication styles only.

 Blue: Encouraging, supportive, and expressive